Casimir effect in Yang-Mills theories: Introduction

 In the eighties, a classical paper by Cornwall \cite{Cornwall:1981zr} showed that indeed the gluon propagator showed a dynamical mass, dependent on momenta, that in the zero limit reaches a finite constant value.
 With the emerging of techniques to solve Dyson-Schwinger equations in the nineties, it was straightforward to try to solve them numerically.
 This numerical approaches showed that Cornwall view is indeed correct \cite{Aguilar:2004sw} but this paper displayed also all the scenario seen since 2007 on lattice computations.
 So, a research line developed producing an in-depth theoretical and numerical analysis of Dyson-Schwinger equations supporting the current view \cite{Aguilar:2006gr,Aguilar:2008xm,Aguilar:2011ux,Aguilar:2011yb,Binosi:2009qm,RodriguezQuintero:2011vw,RodriguezQuintero:2010wy,Boucaud:2010gr,Boucaud:2008gn,Boucaud:2008ji}.

 The idea in this paper is to start from this situation, also supported by theoretical arguments, to analyze the behavior of the vacuum in the infrared limit.
 The best way to see a non-trivial behavior is through the analysis of the deep infrared limit with simple boundary conditions.
 As we will see, this can be accomplished yielding the result, somewhat expected with a mass gap, that the Casimir contribution is exponentially damped both for scalar and Yang-Mills theories.
+The approach we will use to evaluate the Casimir effect is due to Schwinger \cite{schw1,schw2}.

 The paper is so structured.
-In sec.\ref{IL} we discuss the theoretical approach to treat quantum field theories in the infrared limit.
-In sec.\ref{CL} we compare our results with lattice computations and numerical Dyson-Schwinger equations showing how these strongly support our conclusions and providing a theoretical framework to perform our computations.
+In sec.\ref{IL} we introduce the mapping theorem between a scalar field theory and a non-Abelian gauge field theory.
+In sec.\ref{CL} we derive the 1P- and 2P-correlation functions for the Yang-Mills theory solving the Dyson-Schwinger set of equations written as partial differential equations (PDE).
 In sec.\ref{EF} we present our main results on the Casimir contribution.
 Finally, in sec.\ref{conc} we give our conclusions.